General

 Speed, in this context, is not the goal.
 It is the outcome of a well-orchestrated system.

-And the organizations that understand this are not just meeting expectations.
-They are setting new ones.
+And the organizations that understand this — from North America’s largest grocery chains to Europe’s fastest-growing q-commerce operators — are not just meeting expectations.
+They are setting new ones in 2026 and beyond.

 Written by the Locus Solutions Team—logistics technology experts helping enterprise fleets scale with confidence and precision.